elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 things than to change existing things tends to go and sort of have like these hallmarks of organic growth in a way.
 Right?
-Like I used to say to people, like, if you, if there's like a young tree and you kind of like kick it and it kind of like falls over a little bit, it's kind of like, it's not going to upright itself.
+Like I used to say to people, like, if you, if there's like a young tree and you kind of like kick it and it kind of  falls over a little bit, it's kind of like, it's not going to upright itself.
 It's going to basically continue to grow.
 You know, upward, but from the direction you kicked it out.
 Right.
 It's much the same way that kind of thing happens with our code is that